 Tips For Using A Breadmaker:

 Before I go into the recipe steps, I want to discuss breadmakers.
-This recipe depends on the bread machine you use and the cycle type you run.
-The gluten free time/cycle settings differ on EVERY machine and model number.
+This recipe depends on your bread machine and the cycle type you run.
+I own a Hamilton Beach Machine.
+The gluten-free time/cycle settings differ for every machine and model number.
 I am not sure why this is, but I am noticing it.
 Here are things I noticed and some ideas to make your machine work in this recipe:

-Also, please read my post on Gluten Free Bread Troubleshooting for more tips and my top recommendations for the Best Gluten Free Bread Making Tools.
+Also, check out my top recommendations for the Best Gluten Free Bread Making Tools.

 Step 2: Combine the wet ingredients and blend in a smaller bowl.

-🔑 Sandi says: I have you blend the dry ingredients before adding them to your bread maker.
+๐ Sandi says: I blend the dry ingredients before adding them to your bread maker.
 Many bread recipe directions say you can dump all ingredients in the bread maker.
 Do not do this!
 When mixing many flour types, as are needed for gluten-free bread, you risk the ingredients not getting mixed thoroughly, which can affect how the bread turns out!

 I now realize I’d forgotten the taste and texture of really good bread.
 Thank you for returning that pleasure to me.”